xilissium/Self-Tracking-BOT-with-Raspberry-Pi-4/README.md

 and for arduino you will need the mcore librairies

 ## Use
-to use this programe you will need to edit the BOB.py script to set your serialport, serial baudrate and camera number after that juste launch it.
+to use this programe you will need to edit the BOB.py script to set your serial port, serial baudrate and camera number after that juste launch it.
 ###
 you need to have all files in the same path as here.